cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 in very limited form today: Kickstarter (threshold commitment to produce a product given demand).
 Doesn't scale, poor information, limited conditionals.

+explain: may be difficult to conceptualize, most ledgers do not provide transaction introspection, but not a theoretical limitation

+e.g. carbon emission commitments

 #### Why

 - platform lockin
+- bad game theoretic equilibria

 #### Comparative Advantage